-Ref Local Housing Allocations and site specific policy criteria Dwelling estimate Policy WY1 Land south of Little Wymondley 300 homes Appropriate solution for primary education requirements having regard to up-to-date assessments of need; Detailed drainage strategy identifying water infrastructure required and mechanism(s) for delivery.
-Undertake site specific Flood Risk Assessmen t to address existing surface water and river fluvial floor particularly along Stevenage Road, includi access, through and help inform SuDS SU appropriate solution to ensure that pre-exi issues along Stevenage Road are not ex Hertfordshire County Council, as Lead L Authority (LLFA), and Stevenage Boroug be consulted. ng the site's ∋s or other sting flooding acerbated. ocal Flood • Sensitive integration into the existing village of design, building orientation and opportun pedestrian access; • Transport Assessment to identify and secure a package of improvements to Stevenage Road through Little Wymondley which mitigate the severance impact of the road between the north and south of the village and improves accessibility for non-motorised highway users. • Proposals to be informed by a site-specific landscape assessment; • Appropriate mitigation measures for noise associated with A602 Wymondley Bypass to potentially include landscaping and / or insulation and appropriate orientation of living spaces; • Access to the site to take into account the impact on heritage assets and surface water flooding; • Minimise impact upon the heritage assets and their settings near the site, to include; Any access from Stevenage Road to consider impact upon setting of Listed Buildings; Consideration of key views from Wymondley Bury and St Mary's Church; mondley Bury and Reinforcing existing boundary planting; Retention of significant groups of tr ees within the site; • Archaeological survey to be completed prior to development Undertake Contaminated Land Preliminary Risk Assessment, particularly in relation to historic landfill; Total allocated sites 300 homes Completions and permissions 16 17 homes Total allocated, completed and permitted 316 317 hor 316 317 homes
+Ref Local Housing Allocations and site specific policy criteria Dwelling estimate Policy Land south of Little Wymondley300 ho WY1 Appropriate solution for primary education requirements having regard to up-to-date assessments of need; Detailed drainage strategy identifying water infrastructure required and mechanism(s) for delivery; along Stevenage Road, including the site's acces urface water and fluvial flood risk issues, particularly venage Road, including the site's access, and help DS or other appropriate solution to ensure that pre- boding issues along Stevenage Road are not ed.
+Hertfordshire County Council, as Lead Local hority (LLFA), and Stevenage Borough Council Sensitive integration into the existing village, partitive terms of design, building orientation and opportunand pedestrian access; Transport Assessment to identify and secure a pair improvements to Stevenage Road through Little V which mitigate the severance impact of the road b north and south of the village and improves access non-motorised highway users; Nymondley between the Proposals to be informed by a site-specific landscape assessment; Appropriate mitigation measures for noise associated A602 Wymondley Bypass to potentially include la and / or insulation and appropriate orientation of I s to potentially include landscaping Access to the site to take into account the impact on herita assets and surface water flooding; Minimise impact upon the heritage assets and the near the site, to include; eir settings Any access from Stevenage Road to consider imp upon setting of Listed Buildings; Consideration of key views from Wymondle St Mary's Church; ey Bury and Reinforcing existing boundary planting; Retention of significant groups of trees with hin the site; Archaeological survey to be completed prior to develop and

+Undertake Contaminated Land Preliminary Risk Assessment, particularly in relation to historic landfill; Total allocated sites 300 homes Completions and permissions 31 homes Total allocated, completed and permitted 331 homes 331 homes

-13.353 Wymondley has a number of small businesses, notably along Stevenage Road in Little Wymondley.
+13.366 Wymondley has a number of small businesses, notably along Stevenage Road in Little Wymondley.
 This is not sufficiently large to designate as an employment area, but does perform an important role in providing local employment and facilities.
 The Council will therefore seek to protect the employment function of this area under the detailed policies of this Plan.